Bassist/composer

 Compise for a quartet performance.

-In August 2012, Noertker and
+In August 2012, Noertker

-vocalist Annette Giesriegl teamed up for their
+and vocalist Annette Giesriegl teamed up for

-fourth Bay Area performance.
-They were joined by
+their fourth Bay Area performance.
+They were

-harmonica.
+on harmonica.

 In September 2012, the

-Melanchoholics (David Beck - baritone sax,
+Melanchoholics (David Beck - baritone

-Noertker) returned for a rare performance of
+sax, Noertker) returned for a rare performance

-their original jazz compositions.
+of their original jazz compositions.

-October 2012 saw the debut of a
+October 2012 saw the debut

-The 2012 season closed with a
+The 2012 season closed with

-CD release party in November.
+a CD release party in November.
 Rather than

 perform tunes from the new CD, instead Moxie